Any feedback or comments? Drop us a Line

 In the game Goldeneye: Rogue Agent, Oddjob is an actual character and is part of the storyline.
 Oddjob attacks you and you fight him off and then throw him down after a bomb.

-Oddjob was also an unlockable in Goldeneye for the Nintendo 64, debatedly the best bond game of all time.
+Oddjob was also an unlockable in Goldeneye for the Nintendo 64, which was recently voted the best film based video game of all time.
+It is certainly the best James Bond game, and even spurred a remake for the Wii.

 Merchandise